 Shopping in Bangkok: Is it worth it?

 Bangkok didn’t impress me for its beauty – in fact most of the times is an ugly city – but it’s undeniable it’s one of the most lively and vibrant cities in the world.
-The opportunities for buying pretty much anything are endless and at a laughable price.
+It’s the perfect place to buying pretty much anything at a laughable price.

 I particularly recommend focusing your attention in clothing and some basic electronics.
 More expensive devices like iPhones and laptops can be a problem though.
 It’s really hard to know what’s counterfeit and what’s not, but if I had to guess I’d say only 5% of it all it’s legitimate technology.
 Beware.

 I hope this Bangkok shopping guide really comes in handy for you!

 Looking to island hop in Thailand‘s islands from Bangkok?

 The Ultimate Thailand Island Hopping Guide